Fiserv/universal-commerce/docs/faq/faq.md

 <details>
 <summary><b>Can we send an auth or sale payload with the "Name on Card" field blank?</b></summary>

-Yes, uCom does not require name on card to be sent as part of the auth or sale transaction.
+Yes, Connected Commerce (uCom) does not require name on card to be sent as part of the auth or sale transaction.
 </details>

 <details>